Dickey Betts

-Forrest Richard Betts (December 12, 1943 – April 18, 2024) was an American rock guitarist and vocalist, best known as a longtime member of the Allman Brothers Band.
-A co-founder of the band when it formed in 1969, he was central to the group's greatest commercial success in the mid-1970s, and was the writer and vocalist on the Allmans' hit single "Ramblin' Man".
-The Allman Brothers Band broke up and re-formed twice, always with Betts in the lineup, until he left the group in 2000.
+Forrest Richard "Dickey" Betts (December 12, 1943 – April 18, 2024) was an American rock guitarist and vocalist, best known as a longtime member of the Allman Brothers Band.
+A co-founder with Duane Allman of the band in 1969, he was central both to the group's rise to critical acclaim in 1971 and its greatest commercial success in the mid-1970s, and was the writer and vocalist on the Allmans' hit single "Ramblin' Man".
+The Allman Brothers Band broke up and re-formed twice, always with Betts in the lineup, until he was forced out of the group in 2000.

 Starting in 1974, Betts also fronted his own bands, performing concerts and recording records.
 He released albums as Dickey Betts and Great Southern, the Dickey Betts Band, and under his own name.

 Career

 Early days

 Betts was born in West Palm Beach, Florida, on December 12, 1943, and raised in Bradenton.
-He grew up in a musical family listening to traditional bluegrass, country music and Western swing.
-He started playing ukulele at the age of five and, as his hands got bigger, moved on to mandolin, banjo, and guitar.
+He grew up in a musical family listening to traditional bluegrass, country music, and Western swing.
+He started playing ukulele at the age of 5 and, as his hands got bigger, moved on to mandolin, banjo, and guitar.

-By the age of sixteen, Betts was feeling the need for something "a little faster", and played in a series of rock bands on the Florida circuit, up the East Coast and into the Midwest.
+By the age of 16, Betts was feeling the need for something "a little faster", and played in a series of rock bands on the Florida circuit, up the East Coast and into the Midwest.
 In 1967 he formed the Second Coming in Florida with Berry Oakley.
-According to its composer, Rick Derringer, the group called the Jokers referenced in "Rock and Roll, Hoochie Koo" was one of Betts's early groups of that name.
+According to rock guitarist and composer, Rick Derringer, the group called the Jokers referenced in his song "Rock and Roll, Hoochie Koo" was one of Betts's early groups of that name.